5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 NLP is the field of study that focuses on the interactions between human language and computers.
 NLP sits at the intersection of computer science, artificial intelligence, and computational linguistics[1].
 NLP is a way for computers to analyze, understand, and derive meaning from human language in a smart and useful way.
 By utilizing NLP, developers can organize and structure knowledge to perform tasks such as :

--   Automatic tagging of incoming customer queries related to credit card, loans etc
+- Automatic tagging of incoming customer queries related to credit card, loans, etc
--   Sentiment analysis of Social media reviews
+- Sentiment analysis of social media reviews
--   Using free text variables along with numeric variables for credit risk, fraud models.
+- Using free text variables along with numeric variables for credit risk and fraud models
 - Emotion detection
 - Profanity detection

-The text data is highly unstructured but the Machine learning algorithms usually work with input features that are numeric in nature.
-So before we start with any NLP project we need to pre-process and normalize the text to make it ideal for feeding into the commonly available Machine learning algorithms.
+The text data is highly unstructured, but the Machine learning algorithms usually work with numeric input features.
+So before we start with any NLP project, we need to pre-process and normalize the text to make it ideal for feeding into the commonly available Machine learning algorithms.
 This essentially means we need to build a pipeline of some sort that breaks down the problem into several pieces.
-We can then apply various methodologies on these pieces and plug the solution together in the form of a pipeline.
+We can then apply various methodologies to these pieces and plug the solution together in a pipeline.

 ### Building a Typical NLP Pipeline

 ![nlp-pipeline](assets/nlp-pipeline.jpg)

-The figure above shows how a typical pipeline looks like.
+The figure above shows how a typical pipeline looks.
 It is also important to note that there may be variations depending upon the problem at hand.
 Hence the pipeline will have to be adjusted to suit our needs.
 Driverless AI automates the above process.
 Let's try and understand some of the components of the pipeline in brief:

 ### Text preprocessing

-Text pre-processing involves using a variety of techniques to convert raw text into well-defined sequences of linguistic components that have standard structure and notation.
+Text pre-processing involves using various techniques to convert raw text into well-defined sequences of linguistic components that have standard structure and notation.
 Some of those techniques are:

 - **Sentence Segmentation:** involves identifying sentence boundaries between words in different sentences.
-Since most written languages have punctuation marks which occur at sentence boundaries, sentence segmentation is frequently referred to as sentence boundary detection, sentence boundary disambiguation, or sentence boundary recognition.
+Since most written languages have punctuation marks that occur at sentence boundaries, sentence segmentation is frequently referred to as sentence boundary detection, sentence boundary disambiguation, or sentence boundary recognition.
 All these terms refer to the same task: determining how a text should be divided into sentences for further processing.

 - **Text Tokenization:** Tokenization involves splitting raw text corpus into sentences and then further splitting each sentence into words.

-- **Text Standardisation:** Once the text has been tokenized, it is normalised by getting rid of the noise.
-Noise relates to anything that isn't in a standard format like punctuation marks, special characters or any unwanted tokens.
-If required, case conversions can also be done i.e converting all tokens into either lowercase or uppercase.
+- **Text Standardisation:** Once the text has been tokenized, it is normalized by getting rid of the noise.
+Noise relates to anything that isn't in a standard format like punctuation marks, special characters, or unwanted tokens.
+If required, case conversions can also be done, i.e., converting all tokens into either lowercase or uppercase.

-- **Removing Stopwords:** Stop words are words which appear very frequently in a text like "and", "the", and "a", but appear to be of little value in helping select documents.
+- **Removing Stopwords:** Stop words are words that appear very frequently in a text like "and", "the", and "a", but appear to be of little value in helping select documents.
 Such words are excluded from the vocabulary entirely.

-- **Stemming:** Stemming is the process of reducing inflected (or sometimes derived) words to their stem, base or root form — generally a written word form.
-Example: if we were to stem the following words: “Stems”, “Stemming”, “Stemmed”, “and "Stemtization”, the result would be a single token “stem”.
+- **Stemming:** Stemming is the process of reducing inflected (or sometimes derived) words to their stem, base, or root form — generally a written word form.
+For example: if we were to stem the following words: "Stems," "Stemming," "Stemmed," "and "Stemtization," the result would be a single token "stem."

-- **Lemmatization:** a similar operation to stemming is lemmatization.
-However, the major difference between the two is that stemming can often create non-existent words, whereas lemmatization creates actual words.
-An example of lemmatization: “run” is a base form for words like “running” or “ran” and the word “better” and “good” are in the same lemma, so they are considered the same.
+- **Lemmatization:** a similar operation to Stemming is Lemmatization.
+However, the major difference between the two is that Stemming can often create non-existent words, whereas Lemmatization creates actual words.
+An example of Lemmatization: "run" is a base form for words like "running" or "ran," and the word "better" and "good" are in the same lemma, so they are considered the same.

-It is important to note here that the above steps are not mandatory and their usage depends upon the use case.
-For instance, in sentiment analysis emoticons signify polarity and stripping them off from the text may not be a good idea.
-The general goal of the Normalization, Stemming and Lemmatization techniques is to improve the generalization of the model.
+It is important to note here that the above steps are not mandatory, and their usage depends upon the use case.
+For instance, in sentiment analysis, emoticons signify polarity, and stripping them off from the text may not be a good idea.
+The general goal of Normalization, Stemming, and Lemmatization techniques is to improve the model's generalization.
 Essentially we are mapping different variants of what we consider to be the same or very similar "word" to one token in our data.

 ### Feature Extraction